huggingface/optimum-executorch/README.md

     --qembedding 8w \
     --output_dir="hf_smollm2"
 ```
-Explore the various export options by running the command: `optimum-cli export executorch --help`
+Explore the various export options by running the command: `optimum-cli export executorch --help`.
+To read more about how to export different types of models on Optimum ExecuTorch, please revert to the export [README](optimum/exporters/executorch/README.md).

 #### Step 2: Validate the Exported Model on Host Using the Python API
 Use the exported model for text generation: